topocm/topocm_content/src/w0_background/band_structures.md

 ## Bloch's theorem for bulk electrons

 Actually, we didn't really need Mathematica to solve the problem of an electron in a triangle.
 We can even solve an N site ring (triangle being $N=3$).
 The trick is a neat theorem called Bloch's theorem.
 To understand this model in the context of the tight-binding approximation, let us consider electrons in a crystal.
 The defining property of a crystal is that the atomic positions repeat in a periodic manner in space.
 We can account for ALL the atoms in the crystal by first identifying a group of orbitals labelled by $l$ called the **unit-cell**.
-Therefore, all orbitals in a crystal can be labeled as a pair $a=(l,n)$, where $l$ is the orbital poisition in the unit cell and $n$ labels the unit cell.
+We construct the crystal by translating the unit cell by a discrete set of vectors called lattice vectors to $n$.
+By combining the unit cell and the lattice vectors, we can construct positions $a=(l,n)$ of all the orbitals in the crystal.
 For our example of a atomic ring, $l$ wouldn't be needed and $n$ would take values $1$ to $N$.
 In a three-dimensional crystal, $n=(n_x,n_y,n_z)$ would be a vector of integers.

 The Hamiltonian for a crystal has matrix elements that satisfy $H_{(l,n),(l',m)}=H_{(l,n-m),(l',0)}$ for all pairs of unit-cell $n$ and $m$.
 > Bloch's theorem states that the Schrodinger equation for such Hamiltonians in crystals can be solved by the ansatz: $$\psi_{(l,n)}=e^{i k n}u_l,$$